Jamesreinhardt222/comm-documentation-assignment/docs/search.md

 ### Connectivity failure
 - Open a different webpage than Slack.
 If that page also doesn’t load, there may be a problem with your internet connection.
--Reset your internet connection and try to open Slack again.
+- Reset your internet connection and try to open Slack again.
 - Go to slack.com/help/test to run the slack connection test.
 - Contact your network administrator or internet service provider.